VinceZK/ui-message/README.md

     }
    ```

-   Place the message somewhere in your HTML template:
+   Place the message selector somewhere in your HTML template:
    ```html
    ...
    <dk-message></dk-message>
    ...
    ```
-   Result of above example:
+   Result of the example:
 ![Logon Page Demo](Logon.png)

 ### Test